ComputeCanada/magic_castle/docs/README.md

 `int.{cluster_name}.{domain}`

-Optional modules following the current module in the example `main.tf` can register the domain name if your domain's nameservers are administered by one of the supported providers.
+Optional modules following the current module in the example `main.tf` can be used to register DNS records in relation to your cluster if the DNS zone of this domain is administered by one of the supported providers.
 Refer to [section 6](#6-dns-configuration-and-ssl-certificates) for more details.